smngvlkz/smngvlkz/README.md

-👋 Hi, I'm a South African software engineer
+## 👋 Hi, I'm a South African self-taught software engineer

 👀 I'm passionate about everything tech and gaming.